Telephones and Telecommunications Equipment Trading License in Dubai: Cost and Requirements

 Communication devices for commercial and industrial use

-The licence permits trading activities within the free zone, into the UAE mainland (via a local distributor or customs procedures), and for international re-export, making it highly versatile for businesses targeting multiple markets.
+The license permits trading activities within the free zone, into the UAE mainland (via a local distributor or customs procedures), and for international re-export, making it highly versatile for businesses targeting multiple markets.

 Why Dubai South Business Hub Free Zone